jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 ### Possible Solutions

 Interestingly, [this paper](https://arxiv.org/pdf/1812.05720.pdf) proposes a explanation and proof for the over-confidence of out-of-distribution examples in ReLU networks.
 Essentially they prove that for a given class $k$, there exists a scaling factor $\alpha > 0$ such that the softmax value of input $\alpha x$ as $\alpha \to \infty$ is equal to 1.
 This means that there are infinitely many inputs that obtain arbitrarily high confidence in ReLU networks.
-A bi-product of this is the inability to set softmax thresholds to preserve classifier precision.
+A bi-product of which is the inability to set softmax thresholds to preserve classifier precision.

-There are a couple ways this problem can be attacked, which generally fall into two categories: 1) building a generative model for the data and 2) changing the structure of the network to assign lower probabilities for inputs far from the training data.
-The generative approach seems like overkill, and technically also doesn't solve the problem with ReLU networks.
-Instead we'll focus on modifying the network directly by injecting Bayesian-ness into the last layer of the model.
+There are a couple ways this problem can be attacked, which broadly fall into two categories: 1) building a generative model for the data (VAE, GAN, etc.) and 2) changing the structure of the network to assign lower probabilities for inputs far from the training data.
+The generative approach seems like overkill, and doesn't really solve the problem with ReLU networks.
+Instead we'll modifying the network directly by injecting Bayesian-ness into the model.

-For future, there is also [this paper](https://arxiv.org/pdf/1812.05720.pdf) that tries to solve the same problem with a different approach.

 ### A bit Bayesian?